SYGong/sygong.github.io/_posts/2019-03-28-accurate-indoor-localization-with-zero-start-up-cost.md

 ## Synopsis
 Enables handheld devices to emulate large antenna arrays using a new formulation of SAR.

+##
+during SAR computation, the source is at a far distance compared to the movement of the tablet

 {::comment}
 Past work on SAR requires measuring mechanically controlled device movement with millimeter precision, far beyond what commercial accelerometers can provide.
+SAR requires subcentimeter
+accuracy in the device position along its trajectory

 {:/comment}